-While additional studies were being completed, we began treatment with the most widely used colon cancer treatment option known as FOLFOX plus Bevacizumab (Avastin).
+While additional studies were being completed, we began treatment with one of the most widely used colon cancer treatment options known as FOLFOX plus Bevacizumab (Avastin).
 Further analyses revealed a striking finding as he was found “wild type” (non-mutated) for the common colon cancer genes; K-Ras, N-Ras and B-Raf.
 The moniker applied to these colon cancer patients is “triple negative”.
 They constitute a relatively uncommon, but ideal population for treatment with drugs that target the epidermal growth factor (EGFr) pathway.

 Delivering A Triple Whammy

 Recognizing that Bevacizumab (the blood vessel blocking agent) enhances the effect of FOLFOX chemotherapy, we examined the new landscape of “triple negative” disease.
 This offered the possibility of additional sensitivity to Erbitux (the EGFr blocking agent).
 We reasoned that these two very different but potentially synergistic assaults on his cancer could be used to our advantage and decided to combine both attacks on his cancer simultaneously resulting in a hybrid regimen that delivered a triple whammy of chemotherapy plus two different antibodies.